priyamandal28/Superstore-Sales-/README.md

  4. Add slicers for Date Range, Region, Customer Segment, and Product Category.
  5. Implement drill-through or tooltip features.
  6. Summarize key insights and provide business recommendations.

-This assignment is structured into two parts:
-1. Data Processing and Feature Engineering (Day 1) - Cleaning, transforming, and exploring the dataset.
-2. Model Selection, Forecasting, and Evaluation (Day 2) - Training different forecasting models, comparing their performance, and presenting insights.